Before one can characterize

 index.
 Evidence exists in the literature to indicate that the

-magnitude of vegetation responses to air pollution is more an
+magnitude of vegetation responses to air pollution is more related

-effect of the magnitude of the concentration than the length
+to the magnitude of the concentration than the length of the

 there is a discussion in Section 2.4 in Lefohn (2020).